JoshMermel/Juggle-Transition/README.md

 In general, I find find myself inexplicably driven to shorten functions.
-I have tried my best to make readability a priority in the program but I appologize if I have made something more difficult to understand in my attempts to make it more conscise.
+I have tried my best to make readability a priority in the program but I apologize if I have made something more difficult to understand in my attempts to make it more concise.

 ## Examples